What to say when contacting our Clearing call centre

 Deciding to apply for a university place through Clearing can be daunting.
 We'll want to speak directly to you, so being prepared, doing your research and having an idea of what you want to say before you contact us can help you feel more confident.

 See our tips for what to say when you contact our Clearing team below.
 We know you won't just be contacting us, so you may be able to apply some of our tips below to other universities too.

 Prepare what you can in advance

 If you think you might enter Clearing, why not do some preparation in advance of results day.
 Shortlist alternative universities/courses, browse university Clearing sites and think about the kind of things that are important to you when selecting a university.
 If you have a shortlist of alternative universities to contact, it may help you save time on the day.
 You can use our guides to help you plan, we have advice on what to do if you don't get the results you need, how to apply through Clearing and how to choose a course and university.

 If you think you might want to contact us at Sussex, why not look at our Clearing site and learn more about the university by browsing our accommodation and student life pages.
 You can also read real student experiences.

 It's also a good idea to make sure your phone is fully charged and that you have a pen and paper to hand in case you need to write any important information down.

 If you are interested in Clearing places at Sussex, we recommend you check you meet our entry requirements for the course you'd like to study before contacting us.
 This will help save you a lot of time on the day.

-We will begin listing vacancies when Clearing opens in July.
+We will begin listing vacancies for UK students and International students when Clearing opens in July.

 In the meantime, you can get an idea of the type of courses we offer on our undergraduate course pages.